Oshogatsu: How Do Japanese Celebrate The New Year?

 Another is people visiting their nearest shrine or temple in the New Year, which is the origin of Hatsumode we see today, began in the middle of the Meiji period.

-Sending New Year’s greeting cards is another custom for the New Year in Japan, yet sending greetings by email is more common nowadays in the younger generation today.
+Sending New Year’s greeting cards (called 年賀状 [Nengajo] in Japanese) is another custom for the New Year in Japan, yet sending greetings by email is more common nowadays in the younger generation today.

 To make a fresh start, it might be amusing to draw a fortune slip after you visit a shrine.

 If a slip says a great thing, congratulations!
-If that is not the case, take an advice as a reminder and leave it behind.
+If that is not the case, take a piece of advice as a reminder and leave it behind.

 Have you ever experienced the New Year in Japan?
-Share your stories with us in the comment section below!
+What did you do in Oshogatsu?
+Share your stories with us in the comment!